James Bamford: PBS and ABC News

-Bamford also writes and produces documentaries for PBS and in 2010 was nominated for an Emmy Award for his program, “The Spy Factory,” which was based on his book, The Shadow Factory.
+Bamford also writes and produces documentaries for PBS and in 2010 was nominated for an Emmy Award for his program, "The Spy Factory," which was based on his book, The Shadow Factory.
 Earlier he spent a decade as the Washington investigative producer for ABC's World News Tonight, covering the White House as well as reporting from much of the world, including the Middle East during the Gulf War.
 Among his awards was the Overseas Press Club Award for Excellence and the Society of Professional Journalists Deadline Award for the Best Investigative Reporting in Television.

-Legal Cases
+Legal cases

 Bamford has served as a defense consultant in a number of espionage cases, including U.S. v.
 Thomas Andrews Drake.
 A former senior NSA official, in 2011 Drake was charged under the Espionage Act for allegedly leaking classified documents to the Baltimore Sun.
 However, Bamford was able to show that all the materials the government claimed to be classified were actually freely available in the public domain, and placed there by the government itself.
 As a result, the government was forced to throw out the charges against Drake in exchange for a misdemeanor plea for abusing his computer, with no jail time or even a fine.
 It was one of the very few times the government had been forced to dismiss charges in an espionage case.

 Additionally, Bamford has testified as an expert witness on intelligence issues before committees of the Senate and House of Representatives as well as the European Parliament in Brussels and the International Criminal Tribunal for the former Yugoslavia.
-He has also been a guest lecturer at the Central Intelligence Agency’s Senior Intelligence Fellows Program, the National Security Agency’s National Cryptologic School, the Defense Intelligence Agency’s Joint Military Intelligence College, the Pentagon’s National Defense University and the Director of National Intelligence’s National Counterintelligence Executive.
+He has also been a guest lecturer at the Central Intelligence Agency's Senior Intelligence Fellows Program, the National Security Agency's National Cryptologic School, the Defense Intelligence Agency's Joint Military Intelligence College, the Pentagon's National Defense University and the Director of National Intelligence's National Counterintelligence Executive.
 And he has been an invited speaker at colleges and universities in the U.S., Europe, and the Middle East, including Oxford, Harvard, Yale, the American University of Beirut and many others.

-During the 2010s, Bamford wrote a number of cover stories for Wired magazine as a contributing editor, including “The Most Wanted Man in the World,” the result of three days in Moscow with NSA whistleblower Edward Snowden, the longest any journalist has spent with him there.
-And in 2015 he became the national security columnist for Foreign Policy Magazine and also writes for The New Republic.
+During the 2010s, Bamford wrote a number of cover stories for Wired magazine as a contributing editor, including "The Most Wanted Man in the World," the result of three days in Moscow with NSA whistleblower Edward Snowden, the longest any journalist has spent with him there.

-Personal

-Bamford completed a circumnavigation of the surface of the earth, crossing every meridian of longitude by land and sea.
-In 2017 he was elected as a member of The Explorer's Club.